Daikon-Sun/FRAIG/README.md

 ## Compilation
 Type `make` in this directory, then a binary file named `fraig` will be compiled in the directory `bin`.

+Sometimes you may need to type "some" `make clean`s, then "some" `make`s.

 ---

 Compilation flags are declared in `src/Makefile.in`.